synox/yahoo-weather/README.md

 Please read the yahoo [Usage Information and Limits](http://developer.yahoo.com/yql/guide/usage_info_limits.html).

+> This library should be considered **alpha** tested software.
+It is not ready for use in production without testing and bugfixing.

 ## Data
 Currently the library loads the high and low temperature for today, including a short description.